Ask about our special rates during the construction period. Hurry, won't last long!

 A valid passport is required for travel.
 We recommend your passport be valid for at least six months beyond your travel date.

 Most guests fly into San José, then take a short charter flight or ground transfer followed by a boat ride into Barra del Colorado.
-We provide full guidance on all travel arrangements as we plan your trip depending on how many anglers are travelling with you.
+We provide full guidance on all travel arrangements as we plan your trip depending on how many anglers are traveling with you.

 Light clothing, rain gear, polarized sunglasses, sunscreen, insect repellent, and personal medications are essential.
 We provide traditional rods, reels, and tackle, but guests may bring their own gear.
+Fly fisherman are encouraged to bring their own gear.

 Yes.
 We assist all guests with obtaining the required Costa Rican fishing permits.
 We are all-inclusive at the lodge, with packages that include food, drinks, and tackle, along with lodging, guided fishing, and round-trip transportation between San José and Barra del Colorado.
 Hotel accommodations for your first and last night in the country are also included.

-Once you have selected your travel dates, reservations can be made by contacting us via email or WhatsApp at +1-601-201-7733.
+Once you have selected your travel dates, reservations can be made by contacting us via email at riocoloradolodgefishing@gmail.com or WhatsApp at +1-601-201-7733.
 A deposit of $1,000 per person is required to secure your reservation, with the remaining balance due 90 days prior to arrival.

 All food, drinks, and accommodations at the camp are included in your package.